 McCandlish Holton is pleased to announce the advancement of two of its attorneys to firm Director.
 J. Matthew Haynes, Jr., and Alana M. Ritenour were recently elected as Directors of the firm.
 Matthew is a member of the firm’s litigation department, and Alana is a member of the corporate, real estate and healthcare practice groups.
 Congratulations, Alana and Matthew!

 Samantha Stecker Otero, a member of the McCandlish Holton Employment Law practice group, was featured in a recent Richmond Times-Dispatch article that announced the affiliation of Commonwealth Parenting with the Children's Museum of Richmond.
 As chair of the board of directors of Commonwealth Parenting, Sam noted that the partnership is a "win-win" that benefits both non-profit organizations.
-By working with the musuem, Commonwealth Parenting is able to reach a broader portion of the Richmond community.
+By working with the museum, Commonwealth Parenting is able to reach a broader portion of the Richmond community.
 The Children's Museum of Richmond, in turn, will have the valuable educational resources of Commonwealth Parenting, allowing them to improve children's lives by providing quality caregiver education.
 Originally published on October 4, 2013, the article is available online here.

 ROBERT W. PARTIN has joined McCandlish Holton, PC, as Of Counsel.